Net Safety™ Incus Ultrasonic Leak Detector

 Four Independent Sensor Heads

-The detector uses four multi-directional piezoceramic sensing heads to provide broad coverage.
-Each sensing head operates independently, and the detector output is based on the highest ultrasonic level measured by any one sensor.
-If one or more sensing heads experience a fault, complete coverage is not immediately lost.
+The detector uses four multi-directional piezoceramic sensing heads to provide broad area coverage.
+Each sensor head operates independently and continuously monitors ultrasonic sound levels.
+Then, the detector bases its output on the highest level measured by any sensor.
+This design helps maintain coverage if one or more sensing heads experience a fault.
+In addition, the overlapping sensor arrangement helps reduce blind spots below and around the detector.

 Fast Response to Pressurized Gas Releases